 The true principles and meanings of the tree, as well as all Old Norse religion and myths, are profound and complex, yet strikingly beautiful.
 The full meaning of Yggdrasil cannot be covered in one article, therefore, this serves as an introduction to the basic concepts of the world tree of Norse mythology.

 Sources of Norse Mythology and Cosmology

 Norse mythology, primarily that of pre-Christian references, is a rich source of history of the proto-Germanic and Old Norse cultures.
-It reveals the interconnecteness in which the people saw the world of gods, humans and nature, and shows us the depth of their religion and cosmological principles.
+It reveals the interconnectedness in which the people saw the world of gods, humans, and nature, and shows us the depth of their religion and cosmological principles.
 The Yggdrasil tree is only one small, yet very important, glimpse of the vastness of Norse mythology.

 The Poetic Edda

 The two main sources of Norse poems and stories are called the Eddas.
 They both contain information about the tree of life.
 The first is the Poetic Edda, which was compiled in the 13th century of older Norse and proto-Germanic sources and beliefs that endured the Christianization of Iceland in 1000 AD.
 It is also called the Elder Edda.
 Although there are fewer details about the Norse world tree in the Poetic Edda, many scholars consider this compilation to be much more historically accurate than some other sources.

 The second source, the Prose Edda, was written in the 13th century by the Icelandic Christian politician and historian, Snorri Sturluson.
 Some scholars indicate that much of the Prose Edda is embellished, based on the personal interpretations and Christian influences of its author.
 Although this version expands the description of the world tree with much more descriptive and intriguing details, it is considered less true to pre-Christian pagan Norse mythology.